Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/connect-ms-control-cabinet.rst

 =====================================================================
-Connection between MotoSuiveur® control cabinet and MotoSuiveur® Unit
+Connection between MotoSuiveur® control cabinet and MS Unit
 =====================================================================

-After mechanical assembly of MotoSuiveur® system to hoist is done, electrical connection must be made between MS and control cabinet.
+After mechanical assembly of MotoSuiveur® System to hoist is done, electrical connection must be made between MS and control cabinet.
 Figure below shows general view of typical MotoSuiveur®  electrical components that should be connected according specific for the project electrical circuit diagram.